yhJang94/RootCompletion/README.md

 Official implementation coming soon. <br>
 This repository will contain the code for our WACV 2026 (Early Accept) paper:

-“Root Completion from Intraoral Scans using Diffusion with Perturbed Patch Generator (PPG)”
+“Root Completion from Intraoral Scans using Diffusion with Patch Perturbation”

 We are cleaning the code and preparing the release.
 Please stay tuned!